geomemo/geomemo.github.io/README.md

 ![](assets/img/1707917524986.jpeg)
 ## Geographer (M.Sc.) and GIS Expert

 I am a dedicated Geospatial Analyst with an M.Sc. in Geography, specializing in Geographic Information Systems (GIS) and transportation demand management.
-Based in Essen, Germany, I have significant experience in GIS mapping, data visualization, and transportation planning.
-I am passionate about leveraging geospatial data to develop innovative mobility solutions.
+I have significant experience in GIS mapping, data visualization, and transportation planning.
+I am passionate about leveraging geospatial data to develop innovative mobility solutions

 ### Expertise:
 - **GIS Mapping:** Advanced skills in geographic information systems.